-Design Theory and Culture S1 or S2 HPW4 C30
+Design Theory and Culture

 This subject/module will provide students with the opportunity to undertake a research project resulting in a body of investigation that considers the application of selected philosophical, aesthetic, historical, sociological and psychological positions to the development of design theory.
 Students will research the role of design theory in the development of a range of design cultures with specific reference to the Australian context.
 Comparative analysis of design theory models, toward the articulation of more complex systems for design analysis will be considered.